 Seed phrases

-A seed phrase is a set of words that look something like this:
+A seed phrase is a set of words that looks something like this:

 casual fabric female banana stuff sudden salute crowd analyst ten today document

 Typically, a seed phrase will contain 12, 18 or 24 words, though this is not universal.
-However, the seed phrase needs to be entered into a wallet software if you wish to do something with the Bitcoins.
-Ideally, this should be the same wallet software as the one that was used to generate the seed phrase, but this might not be possible.
-If you use a different software, you might be unable to access the coins, even with the correct seed phrase.
+Regardless of its length, the seed phrase needs to be entered into a wallet application if you wish to do something with the Bitcoins.
+Ideally, this should be the same wallet application as the one that was used to generate the seed phrase, but this might not be possible.
+If you use a different application, you might be unable to access the coins, even with the correct seed phrase.

 Much like private keys, seed phrases can be stored virtually anywhere, whether digitally (like in a Word document) or physically (like on a piece of paper).
 Sometimes, seed phrases are stored on pieces of metal, like this one: